GlennSG/CA-Real-Estate-Market-Analysis/README.md

 Analyzing factors that may affect a person's decision to live in a certain area of California.

-Summary: We will explore the multiple real-estate market factors to find correlations that may explain migratory patterns to certain county regions in California.
+Summary: We will explore multiple real-estate market factors to find correlations that may explain migratory patterns to certain county regions in California.

 Real-estate market factors: